 Trim your wick prior to the initial burn, and k eep the wick trimmed to the appropriate length .
 Long wicks = smoke & soot.
 Short wicks = weak flame = partial melting power.
 If you light the wick and you see any smoke at all, blow out the flame and trim the wick just a bit.
 Kalamazoo Candle recommends trimming wicks to 1/4" before lighting.
-Wicks can be trimmed with a bona fide wick trimmer, but you can also use standard scissors to keep your wicks in check.
+Wicks can be trimmed with one of our sleek Wick Trimmers, but you can also use standard scissors to keep your wicks in check.

 - Location, location, location.

 First and foremost: place your candle in a SAFE spot.
 Burn your favorite Kalamazoo Candle away from windy areas and items that may catch fire.
 Candles should always be placed out of the reach of children and pets, and any open flames should never be left unattended.
 Lastly, avoid burning your candle near a window during the cold months.
 Cold temperatures can offset all your hard work and leave your candle with a pretty wicked tunnel.